Jiyu version

 Refrain from valuing rare goods, so that the people shall not steal.

-Refrain from displaying anything which arouses desires, so that the people's hearts will not be disturbed.
+Refrain from displaying anything which arouses desires, so that the people's

 Therefore the government of (under Heaven) the sage lies in: